aadenboy/Omega_Craft/README.md

 **Be careful, you can't undo this!**

 To reset all progress, click the red X button, and respond with yes.
 Any elements on the playing area will not automatically be removed.

+# Credits
+- @.sussybaka6969
+  - Created the first iteration of the mod
+- @gabeyk9
+  - Provided insight with certain features (and saving).